dvu4/udacity-data-engineering/data-modeling/README.md

-This folder will contain the exercise files and Data Engineering project for Data Modeling
+This folder contains the exercise files and Data Engineering project for Data Modeling